thriveweb/deking-new/content/pages/home.md

       Hi Brett, thank you.
 I did make you think out of the box, you listened to what I wanted and came up with it and in budget.
 Ben did a wonderful job building the Orchid Lath (bush House).
 He left everything clean and now I have a Lath which is everything I wanted.
-Thank you Deking a job well done
+Thank you Deking a job well done.
     title: Thank you Deking a job well done
 meta:
   canonicalLink: ''